rajaKarthik007/Cartpole-RL/README.md

-# Cartpole-RL: Solving the Cartpole Problem with Reinforcement Learning
+# Cartpole-RL: Solving the Cartpole Problem with RL Algorithms

 This repository contains implementations of various **Reinforcement Learning (RL) algorithms** to solve the **CartPole-v1** environment from OpenAI Gym.
 The primary method used here is the **Cross-Entropy Method (CEM)**.